 SEL in Action

 Building capacity: An SEL leadership team of 30 leaders from the classroom to the superintendent guides this work.
+Work groups have been formed to support focused attention on a range of initiatives, including the following efforts:

 - The district embedded SEL instructional strategies into leadership meetings and professional development sessions and modules.